GonzoDMX/SecurityProject/README.md

 	3. User can set the sample size via a command line argument.
 	4. The final result is output as a CSV file.
 * **CNN Training Models** - Includes Tensorflow scripts for the different convolutional neural network models I used to test the BTLE network data.
+* **Bluetooth Sniffer Modified** - Modified version of nordic BTLE Sniffer.
+It allows synchronizing simulated attacks with pcap packet collection.
+The end result is it allows me to automate the process of collecting and parsing data.

 ### Other Packages
 * **Messenger BT Classic** - Same as Messenger BLE but using Bluetooth Classic.
 Note: Scanning of devices is not handled in App.
 This is a limitation of Android, which only allows Bluetooth Classic pairing through the OS Utility.